Walking from Hunstanton to Brancaster Staithe on the Norfolk Coast Path – England

 Where to Stay in Brancaster Staithe

-Not far from Brancaster Staithe harbour is The White Horse Inn, a family-run hotel, restaurant and pub, who kindly hosted me and Mum for one night on our Norfolk Coastal Path walk.
+Not far from Brancaster Staithe Harbour is The White Horse Inn, a family-run hotel, restaurant and pub, who kindly hosted us for one night on our Norfolk Coastal Path walk.

 The White Horse Inn